This is another old one, and it went through a LOT of fits and starts before it finally settled into its final iteration.

 • • • •

-Our only solid piece of information for estimating the older Weasleys’ ages that we have in canon is that it is necessary for Molly, at least, to have finished at Hogwarts before the Whomping Willow was planted prior to Remus Lupin and his year-mates’ first year.
+Our only solid piece of information for estimating the older Weasleys’ ages that we have in canon is that it is necessary for Molly, at least, to have finished at Hogwarts before the Whomping Willow was planted prior to Remus Lupin and his cohorts’ first year.
 With a November 1971 birth date for their oldest son, this would nail Molly’s last plausible Hogwarts-leaving year as being the class of 1970.
 And given that we now know that Molly’s birthday is October 30, we know that she had already turned 18 in the calendar year before she finished her 7th year.
 (If she attended for a 7th year.)
 Which if everything was done according to “respectable” standards (which Molly is positively strident in her championship of) would have her turning 20 just before Bill was born.
 Assuming that they started their family within the first year after they married.
 Which is still far from a done-deal.

 If Molly was not out of Hogwarts until 1970 and sat her NEWTs that would almost put Molly into the same academic year as Bellatrix Black who is stated in canon as having been at Hogwarts at the same time as the Marauders and Snape, at least briefly.
 Molly however, is also stated in canon as having been out of Hogwarts before the Whomping Willow was planted in preparation for Lupin’s arrival there.
 So that at least doesn’t fit.

-However, if Molly blew off her final year she might be the same age, or possibly even a year younger than Bellatrix, quite possibly in the same year as Andromeda.
+However, if Molly blew off her final year she might be the same age, or possibly even a year younger than Bellatrix, and quite possibly in the same year as Andromeda.
 Somehow, I find that harder to believe.
 It is easier to simply dismiss the birth dates on the Black family tapestry sketch, since they already conflict with actual information in the books in several instances.
 Particularly in view of Rowling’s now-official endorsement of the 1960 birth date for the Marauders’ cohort.

 But this second Weasley age debate, however suggestive, remains unresolvable.
 So far, new information actually stated in OotP and HBP has only exploded the theory that Arthur and Lucius Malfoy were same-year Hogwarts rivals, which had certainly appeared within the realm of the possible up to that point in the series — certainly given behavior, on both their parts in CoS which suggested a long history of personal animosity between them.